 If you live in the Edmonton area, you’ve likely heard of Sunworks Farm and their organic meat products.
 I’ve considered them the gold standard of meat producers in the Edmonton area since I found them.
 They are always available at the Old Strathcona Farmers Market (year round), the St Albert Farmers Market (during market season), the South West Edmonton Farmers Market (during market season) and at their meat shop in Blush Lane Organic Market.
 Their products are also available in Calgary at Market on MacLeod.
-You can also get them through The Organic Box and SPUD.ca – grocery delivery services.
+You can also get them through The Organic Box and SPUD.ca – grocery delivery services, with many other farms adopting the same practices like Hitchcock Farms as an example.

 Comments I frequently hear about Sunworks products are “their sausages are so delicious!”, and “you can really taste the difference in their meat.”
 It’s true.
 There are no other sausages like theirs.
 And their certified organic meat really does taste different than the conventional meat found at a grocery store.
 But is it really a big deal?
 What do certified organic and certified humane really mean?
 And why should it matter to you when you’re making a meal?